Kynlos/KynlosWebServer/README.md

 - Executes PHP scripts using the `php` command
 - Supports file uploads via POST requests to `/upload`, with uploaded files saved in the `htdocs/downloads` directory
 - Provides a file download page at `htdocs/download.html` for accessing uploaded files
-- Rate limiting to prevent abuse (configurable requests per minute)
+- Rate limiting to prevent abuse (configurable requests per minute and burst limits)
 - IP whitelisting and blacklisting for access control
-- HTTPS support using self-signed certificates
+- HTTPS support using self-signed certificates with configurable certificate details and renewal options
 - Cross-Origin Resource Sharing (CORS) support
-- Serves custom HTML pages for different HTTP error codes
+- Serves custom HTML pages for different HTTP error codes (configurable via `config.json`)
-- Implements caching for static files to improve performance
+- Implements caching for static files to improve performance (configurable cache size and TTL)
+- Gzip and Brotli compression for improved transfer speeds
+- Basic authentication with configurable authorized users
+- Virtual hosts support for hosting multiple websites or domains
 - Customizable entry point (default: `index.html`)
 - Logging of requests to a log file
 - Graceful shutdown on Ctrl-C